Graphs and obstruction theory for algebraic curves: Preliminary

-\end{enumerate} \end{defn} \begin{rem} In \cite{NS}, $h|_E$ is assumed to be an embedding (see \cite[Definition 1.1]{NS}) for every edge $E$.
-The reason that we adopt the above definition is that these cases appear naturally when we consider superabundant tropical curves.
-Since $h$ is proper, an unbounded edge is not contracted.
-When an edge $E_j$ is contracted, then the vector $u_j$ in equation (\ref{eq:balance}) is set to 0. \end{rem} An isomorphism between parametrized tropical curves $h \colon \Gamma \to N_{\Bbb R}$ and $h' \colon \Gamma' \to N_{\Bbb R}$ is a homeomorphism $\Phi \colon \Gamma \to \Gamma'$ respecting the weights such that $h = h' \circ \Phi$. \begin{defn} A \emph{tropical curve} is an isomorphism class of parametrized tropical curves.
+holds, using the notation in the above paragraph.
+Here $u_j$ is the primitive integral vector of $N$ in the direction of the edge $h(E_j)$ emanating from $p$. \end{enumerate} \end{defn} \begin{rem} In \cite{NS}, $h|_E$ is assumed to be an embedding $\text{(see \cite[Definition 1.1]{NS})}$ for every edge $E$.
+The reason why we adopt the above definition is that these cases appear naturally when we consider superabundant tropical curves. \end{rem} An isomorphism between parametrized tropical curves $h \colon \Gamma \to N_{\Bbb R}$ and $h' \colon \Gamma' \to N_{\Bbb R}$ is a homeomorphism $\Phi \colon \Gamma \to \Gamma'$ respecting the weights such that $h = h' \circ \Phi$. \begin{defn} A \emph{tropical curve} is an isomorphism class of parametrized tropical curves.
 A tropical curve is \emph{3-valent} if any vertex of $\Gamma$ is at most 3-valent.
 The \emph{genus} of a tropical curve is the first Betti number of $\Gamma$.
 The set of \emph{flags} of $\Gamma$ is

 \end{defn} Note that in our definition, there can be 2-valent vertices in the abstract graph $\Gamma$ of a 3-valent tropical curve.
-By (i) of Definition \ref{def:param-trop}, we have a map $u \colon F\Gamma \to N$ sending a flag $(V, E)$ to the primitive integral vector $u_{(V, E)} \in N$ emanating from $h(V)$ in the direction of $h(E)$ or to the zero vector. \begin{rem} We allow the case that even when $u_{(V, E)}\neq 0$, the edge $E$ might be contracted by the map $h$ (but in such a case the direction $u_{(V, E)}$ does not contribute to the balancing condition (\ref{eq:balance})).
-We think of such a tropical curve as the limit of a family of tropical curves $(\Gamma, h_s)$, $s\in [0, 1)$ where the image $h_s(E)$ has direction $u_{(V, E)}$ for each $s$ and the length goes to 0 as $s\to 1$ (see Definition \ref{def:moduli}). \end{rem} \begin{defn} The (unmarked) \emph{combinatorial type} of a tropical curve $(\Gamma, h)$ is the graph $\Gamma$ together with the map $u \colon F\Gamma \to N$.
+By (i) of Definition \ref{def:param-trop}, we have a map $u \colon F\Gamma \to N$ sending a flag $(V, E)$ to the primitive integral vector $u_{(V, E)} \in N$ emanating from $h(V)$ in the direction of $h(E)$ or to the zero vector. \begin{rem} We allow the case that even when $u_{(V, E)}\neq 0$, the edge $E$ is contracted by the map $h$ $($but in such a case the direction $u_{(V, E)}$ does not contribute to the balancing condition $\text{(\ref{eq:balancingcond}))}$.
+We think of such a tropical curve as the limit of a family of tropical curves $(\Gamma, h_s)$, $s\in [0, 1)\cap \Bbb Q$ where the image $h_s(E)$ has the direction $u_{(V, E)}$ for each $s$ and the length goes to zero as $s\to 1$ (see Definition \ref{def:moduli}). \end{rem} \begin{defn} The (unmarked) \emph{combinatorial type} (or simply the \emph{type}) of a tropical curve $(\Gamma, h)$ is the graph $\Gamma$ together with the map $u \colon F\Gamma \to N$.
 We write this by the pair $(\Gamma, u)$. \end{defn}